Disposition of Property

 - Upon the seven-day deadline, the property control surplus coordinator will ask that the item be removed from the page and discarded appropriately by the posting department.

 - Exceptions to the deadline can be made should the requesting department change their mind, from which point the item could then be posted for an additional seven days.

 - Items posted should be able to be obtained without the assistance of the campus moving crew.
 If help is needed the decision will be made based on the availability of the moving crew.

 - If there is no interest in the property or the property is in poor or scrap condition,

 - For Items of Supply and Low-Risk Assets, discard the items.

-- For High-Risk Assets and RAMI Assets, the Equipment Coordinator must complete an Equipment
+- For High-Risk Assets and RAM Assets, the Equipment Coordinator must complete an RAM

-Disposal / Relocation Form (see Forms) and forward to [email protected].
+Asset Disposal Form (see Forms) and forward to [email protected].

-- The Property Control Surplus Coordinator will be responsible for removing assets from RAMI and disposing of the asset in the proper OSC prescribed procedure.
+- The property control surplus coordinator will be responsible for removing assets from RAM and disposing of the asset in the proper OSC prescribed procedure.